er01pr/Ergonomically-Designed-Smart-Hospital-Bed-with-Attachable-Detachable-Stretchair/README.md

 <hr>

-The co-author earned his BS Computer Engineering degree at the Lyceum of the Philippines University – Cavite in 2019.
+Ian Jimenez earned his BS Computer Engineering degree at the Lyceum of the Philippines University – Cavite in 2019.
 The co-author had attended seminars such as: BIT Summit 2018: “Bringing